It looks like you are using an out of date browser.

 Have you asked the workers?

-There was a recurring focus on the need for companies to ensure their employees are given opportunity to communicate.
+There was a recurring focus on the need for companies to ensure their employees are given the opportunity to communicate.
 The room was challenged to go beyond employee surveys and to encourage engagement in meaningful ways, specific to context and culture.

-Businesses heard about the ES3G’s Ask the Workers app which enables employees to communicate anonymously on working conditions.
+Businesses heard about the ES3G’s Ask the Workers app which enables employees to communicate anonymously about working conditions.
 Founder Tim Nicolle posed the question “We have risk assessments, supplier assessments, corrective action plans.
 To what extent do we involve workers in these conversations, processes and practices?’
 Behind all of these processes and human rights strategies is the goal to protect people, so it makes sense to involve people.
 What are their circumstances, feedback, experiences?”

 Insights from attendees